I've been an educational professional for many years, holding certified qualifications in that field.

 Explaining What Appropriation Means

-Firstly, the verb appropriate means to take something and use it for your own purposes.
-Have you ever taken scrap paper, screwed it up into a ball and then taken aim at the bin?
-Perhaps your work colleague came along and joined in the fun, only their throwing technique or accuracy was better than yours, so you copied their style until you were able to control or regulate their technique and success too.
-Appropriation is taking control of a skill by first mimicking someone who is more skilled at it than you are until you yourself have some semblance of control or improvement.
+"Appropriate" (verb) means to take something and use it for one's own purposes.
+Have you ever taken scrap paper, crumpled it into a ball, and then thrown it into the bin from afar?
+Imagine you're doing this and your work colleague comes along to join in the fun, but their throwing technique is better than yours.
+So you copy their style until you're able to master their technique.
+Appropriation is taking control of a skill by mimicking someone who is more skilled at it than you are until you yourself have some semblance of control or improvement.

 Appropriation in Regards to Second or Foreign Language Acquisition